408km

 Rise and shine: enjoy breakfast among birdsong and English oak trees at Twamley Farm before hitting the road.

 Drive 85min north to Devil’s Corner Cellar Door.
-Enjoy a leisurely lunch of pizza or seafood and try the DIY ‘taste at your own pace’ session, or choose from the vineyard's packed Off Season program: there’s the wine and oyster shucking session at Moulting Lagoon (available 1 June, 6 July and 3 August) or the Tower to Terroir experience on Wednesdays, combining storytelling with knockout views.
+Enjoy a leisurely lunch of pizza or seafood and try the DIY ‘taste at your own pace’ session, or dip into the vineyard's exclusive Off Season experience: a wine tasting and oyster-shucking session at Moulting Lagoon, followed by a seasonal lunch in the underground Devil’s Den, topped off with toasted s’mores for good measure.

 Next, drive north-east for 20min to salty beach town Bicheno.
-Inhale sea air and watch waves crash ashore before heading inside Undersong Perfumery (open Thursday–Saturday) to immerse yourself in native artisan scents.
+Inhale sea air and watch waves crash ashore on a stroll along the orange-boulder coastline to Bicheno Blowhole: a spurting saltwater marvel.
+Winter’s swell makes for an even more dramatic (and cold) spray.
+Stand as close as you dare.
+Then head inside Undersong Perfumery (open Wednesday–Saturday) to immerse yourself in native artisan scents.

-Then it’s a short stroll next door to Waubs Harbour Distillery for a dram (open Tuesday–Saturday).
-Visiting on a Saturday?
-Book ahead for Waubs’ winter whisky experience with a grazing plate by the fire.
+Then it’s a short stroll next door to Waubs Harbour Distillery for a dram (open Monday–Saturday).
+Visiting on a Saturday afternoon?
+Book ahead for Waubs’ winter whisky and seaside stories experience and be regaled by historic maritime tales while you sip spirits imbued with ocean brine.

-Walk just around the corner for dinner at Lobster Shack – their hearty cob loaf and lobster chowder is a winter-only crowd pleaser.
+Walk just around the corner for dinner at Lobster Shack – their hearty lobster chowder is a winter crowd pleaser.
+Ready your tastebuds for their famous lobster rolls, freshly shucked oysters with lemon and damn good fish and chips.

 End with a 4min drive down the road to Cooinda on the Beachfront – your secluded stay for the night.
-Add the onsite sauna to your booking to swap between icy swims and satisfying sweats at Waubs Bay.
+In the Off Season, you can add the on-site sauna experience to your stay for free, swapping between icy swims and satisfying sweats at Waubs Bay.
 You’ll sleep like a Nordic baby.

 Day 3: Bicheno to Hobart